cguenther0929/hygrometer_esp32_c3/README.md

 * v0.0.4 -- Issues related to interrupt routines have been addressed.

 * v0.0.5 -- A feature to read an analog value has been added in.
 This version has gotten a good start on adding in the console version.

+* v0.0.6 -- Many features were added.
+Features included, but are not necessarily limited to: printing a string at the bottom of the display; reading temperature; reading humidity; selecting the sensor; fsm state enumeration; sw string updated; general cleanup; etc.